 Since my watch was worth $50, I made the trade and walked away with a lesson learned—and a fake Omega watch.”

 “First, always obey all rules and laws overseas.
 Second, know your rights in every country you travel to.
 The people who accosted me were intimidating but had no legal power to write me a ticket and were pro Thai scammers.”[/box]

 7. The “Get Off the Bus” Scam

 “All of a sudden, in the middle of nowhere, the bus stops and a bus attendant goes row to row yelling at you to get off the bus.

-When he got to my row, he told me that the bus didn't go to the new bus station but the old bus station—I needed to get off now.
-I decided to be combative and stayed in my seat, telling the man that I would be going to the bus station that was printed on the ticket.
+When he got to my row, he told me that the bus didn’t go to the new bus station but the old bus station—I needed to get off now.
+I decided to be combative and stayed in my seat, telling the man that I would be going to the bus station that the ticket showed.